 Treatment of a bladder infection depends on the cause, but typically includes antibiotics.

 - Bacterial urinary tract infections.
-The Merck Manual Professional Edition. https://www.merckmanuals.com/professional/genitourinary-disorders/urinary-tract-infections-utis/bacterial-urinary-tract-infections-utis.
-Accessed May 8, 2018.
+Merck Manual Professional Version. https://www.merckmanuals.com/professional/genitourinary-disorders/urinary-tract-infections-utis/bacterial-urinary-tract-infections.
+Accessed June 10, 2020.